saoirse-defi/milestone2-vanilla/README.md

 #### Background

-In 2D game development, backdrops are used to add depth to the canvas and add context to the game individual elements.
+In 2D game development, backdrops are often used to add depth to the canvas and add context to the game individual elements.

 ###### Default Background